The 17th Lennart Meri Conference will take place on 16-18 May 2024, in Tallinn, Estonia.

 Side events transportation

-Presidential dinner, which will take place on Friday evening, is by invitation only.
+Presidential dinner, which will take place on Thursday evening, is by separate invitation only.
 We will arrange bus transport from the conference venue to the respective venue.

 Timezone, money & banks